shanreed25/Interactive-Resume-Builder/Sprints/SPRINT1.md

-# Sprint Backlog - Sprint 1
+# Sprint 1

 ## Sprint Goal:
 - [x] Create the initial version of the form and review sections.
     - The form should have two different sections contact and work history.
-- Allow users to complete the contact and work history forms, while being able to review and change the information that they have entered without navigating away from the current page.
+- [x] Allow users to complete the contact and work history forms, while being able to review and change the information that they have entered without navigating away from the current page.
-- Allow users to download a PDF format of the resume
+- [x] Allow users to download a PDF format of the resume

 ## User Stories: